MichaelAHood/readmissions-risk-scorer/README.md

 ![Data Catalog](/data-catalog.png)

 * To load your data, select the "Submit Transfer" tab.
 You upload data files directly from your local machine or you can pass a link.
-You can also `ssh` or `sftp` into `cdh-launcher` from there you can directly interact with the nodes of the Hadoop cluster via the hdfs command (e.g. PUT files directly into HDFS).
+You can also `ssh` or `sftp` into `cdh-launcher` and from there you can directly interact with the nodes of the Hadoop cluster via the hdfs command (e.g. PUT files directly into HDFS).
 For our purposes, uploading data to the Data Catalog with the browser based console is probably the quickest and easiest way.

 For this exercise, I am using the MIMIC-III dataset, which can be accessed at: https://mimic.physionet.org/